atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/sdk/java.rst

 	:param string desc: Mandatory only for subscription mode.
 	:returns: and SDK object

-The combination of "id" and "desc" (strings) makes your subscription unique in the iCargo network.
+The combination of "id" and "desc" (strings) makes your subscription unique in the AEON network.
+This information will be used to retrieve your existing subscription data or to create a new one (if it does not exist or it was deleted).

 Also, you can use a previously obtained subscription.
 More details :ref:`documentation-sdk-java-persistentsub`